 - Wallet of Things.
 This type of apps eliminates the need for physical credit cards and enables payments right to any terminals with your smart devices.
 Digital wallets can be found on your tablets, mobile phones, or wearables like Apple Watch, and home assistants like Amazon Echo.
 Another example is Honda, with its Dream Drive dashboard that allows drivers to pay for parking, fuel, food, and movie tickets right from the vehicle.

 - IoT-based bank security system.
-A drastic shift towards seamless financial interactions turns the Internet of Things cybersecurity into an enormous issue.
+Touching upon the IoT network security, a drastic shift towards seamless financial interactions turns the Internet of Things cybersecurity into an enormous issue.
 Most financial firms see biometrics as an effective tool that can support the industry with strong security solutions.
 In this context, Barclays has announced its breakthrough Finger Vein reader that can analyze individual vein patterns to prove your identity, grant access to online banking accounts, and even authorize payments without passwords, PINs, or authentication codes.
 Citibank has partnered with Diebold to build ATMs that have no PIN pad, card reader, or T-display, and that will give out cash following on from your mobile phone and eye scan.

 - Tailored IoT insurance.
 To achieve better decision-making and improve their services, business owners can track customers' safety habits on-the-fly.
 Moreover, insurtech companies can base their rates on mileage, driving habits, well-being, or even oral health.
 Allianz France has introduced its connected home app, namely Allianz Safe Home, with fire and smoke sensors, as well as cameras and water leakage detectors to notify customers in case of emergency and provide appropriate assistance.
 The insurtech startup Metromile utilizes a telematics device (Pulse) to analyze your driving data, mileage, and car health and offer you a pay-per-mile insurance plan.